p2panda/handbook/website/docs/learn/operations.md

 ## Schema

-Our User-Profile-Document has a specific shape which needed to be fulfilled:
+Our User-Profile-Document has a specific shape which needs to be fulfilled:

-[IMAGE]
+<ImageFrame
+  title="Panda defining a Schema" url={require('./assets/panda-defining-a-schema.png')}
+/>

 Everyone in the p2panda network can define the shape of a Document and announce it in form of a **Schema**.
 Now users can refer to that Schema by using its identifier, the **Schema Id**.
 Whenever they publish an Operation with a certain Schema Id, the Operation needs to match the fields of the given Schema.